milavdabgar/4343203---Java/artifact-prompt.md

      1. X(y OR)

 3. Content Requirements
-- As this paper solution is intended for weak students, the word count crieteria is strict to follow, do not exceed this limits in any case. as weak students get overwhelmed and skips the question if it appears lengthy to them
+- As this paper solution is intended for weak students, the word count criteria is strict to follow, do not exceed this limits in any case. as weak students get overwhelmed and skips the question if it appears lengthy to them
 - Word count guidance:
   * 3-mark questions: Approximately 100-120 words
   * 4-mark questions: Approximately 150-180 words